The turquoise of our Lava series - TVRRINI Jewellery

 A brief overview of turquoise

-Colour, texture, and the prominence of dark inclusions known as matrix are the three major factors when grading turquoise.
+Turquoise has long been revered for its distinct shade of blue that can steer towards sea-green.
 One of the earliest known turquoise mines was situated in Mada, Iran.
 The rich history of turquoise from the Nishapur district has contributed to the gemstone's various shades of blue, such as “robin’s egg blue” and “sky blue”.
-This trend continued to excel with the increasing demand for turquoise as these areas expanded in economic significance, despite gemstones being supplied from other sources.

 Lander Blue turquoise displays a deep shade of blue with black matrix -- the stone is featured across the Lava series by TVRRINI